• Skip to primary navigation

 Can I make a big batch of the sauce?

-Yes, you can make a large batch of this homemade sauce and then freeze it in an airtight container for up to 4 months.
-To enjoy: defrost the sauce overnight in the fridge and let it come to room temperature before consuming.
+Dumpling sauce can be made in large batches and frozen for up to 4 months in an airtight container.
+To enjoy, defrost the sauce overnight in the fridge and let it come to room temperature before consuming.

 What is Chinese Black Vinegar?

-Chinese black vinegar is dark in color, sweet, and less acidic in taste compared to other vinegars, like white vinegar.
-It's made of water, glutinous rice, wheat bran, sugar and salt.
-Then it's fermented in claypots for about 6 months.
-There are many brands of Chinese black vinegar, but I like using Chinkiang Vinegar which is sold in a tall glass bottle with a yellow cap at most Asian markets (see image below).chinkiang vinegar chinese black vinegar
+Chinese black vinegar is dark colored, sweet, and less acidic in taste compared to other vinegars, like white vinegar.
+It's made of water, glutinous rice, wheat bran, sugar and salt and fermented in claypots for about 6 months.
+There are many brands of Chinese black vinegar, but I like using Chinkiang Vinegar sold at Asian markets with a yellow label and cap (see image below).chinkiang vinegar chinese black vinegar

 More like this